jarekbryk/careerslinks/README.md

 –	[How to read and understand a scientific paper](https://violentmetaphors.com/2013/08/25/how-to-read-and-understand-a-scientific-paper-2/) by Jennifer Raff.

 –	[How to seriously read cientific paper](http://www.sciencemag.org/careers/2016/03/how-seriously-read-scientific-paper) from _Science_.

+- [What is Research Misconduct?](https://scienceintegritydigest.com/2019/05/28/what-is-research-misconduct-part-1-plagiarism/),a multi-part blog post by Elisabeth Bik.